logo elektroda

 The microcontroller is clocked at 48MHz using a PLL, which theoretically should not be :P .
 2 channels of PWM were used to generate the sound, spliced with 2 channels of "complimentary" DMA.

-Initially, I set the PWM to generate the waveform to either 192kHz or 176.4kHz, which was intended to pull the potential squeal far beyond the audible range.
-A new sample was taken every four waveforms,
+Initially, I set the PWM to generate the waveform at 176.4kHz, which was intended to pull the potential squeal far out of hearing range.
+A new sample was taken every four waveforms, giving a final sample rate of 44.1kHz.
+Unfortunately, such PWM conjugation limited playback to 8 bits - more could simply not be achieved at 48MHz clocking.

 As an experiment, I dispensed with sampling every 4 passes and increased the range to 10 bits.
 A 44.1kHz squeal is not audible to the ears anyway, but 10bits definitely is.